-4.5 Multiple Uses and Principal Structures on a of Lots
+4.5 Multiple Use of Lots

-There shall be only one Principal Structure on a lot and there shall only be one use on a lot, use on a lot, and only one Principal Structure on a lot unless the lot is part of a Residential PUD or PUD as specified in Section 5.12. otherwise provided elsewhere in these regulations.
+There shall be only one Principal Structure on a lot and there shall only be one use on a lot, unless the lot is part of a Residential PUD or PUD as specified in Section 5.12. otherwise provided elsewhere in these regulations.